Four Palestinian militants killed in Gaza clashes with Israel

-It was the worst violence between Israelis and Palestinians in the coastal enclave since a ceasefire ended an eight-day conflagration in November.
+It was the worst violence between Israeli and Palestinians in the coastal enclave since a ceasefire was agreed last November at the end of an eight-day conflagration.

-There has also been a rise in shootings and clashes in the occupied West Bank in recent months, even as mediators push on with the latest round of U.S.-brokered peace talks - negotiations that observers say have shown little sign of progress.

-The Israeli military said its aircraft targeted a tunnel inside the southern Gaza Strip used by militants bent on attacking Israelis, and accused Hamas, Gaza's ruler, of breaching the terms of the ceasefire.
+The Israeli military said its aircraft targeted a tunnel used by militants to facilitate attacks on Israelis and accused Hamas, Gaza's rulers, of breaching the terms of the ceasefire.

 A Hamas source said three of its men were in the tunnel at the time of the attack and were killed in the blast.

-Hours earlier, one Palestinian militant was killed and five Israeli soldiers wounded when Israeli forces started destroying part of a separate tunnel they had uncovered last month stretching from Gaza into Israel.
+Hours earlier, one Palestinian militant was killed and five Israeli soldiers wounded after violence broke out when Israeli forces detonated part of a separate tunnel that they had recently uncovered stretching from Gaza into Israel.

-Israel says the underground route ran for 1.7 km (1 mile) and was intended to let militants cross deep beneath the border fence and carry out surprise attacks.
+Hamas has said it dug the tunnel, which was uncovered last month.
+Israel says the underground chamber ran for 1.7 km (1 mile) and was intended to let militants cross deep beneath the border fence and carry out surprise attacks.

-Israeli media, citing a military source, said the Israeli soldiers in the tunnel had accidentally drilled into explosives planted by Hamas.
-The resulting blast wounded five of the soldiers and the Palestinian militant was killed in ensuing fighting, the reports added. <ID: nL5N0IL4UU>

 At a sermon before Friday prayers, senior Hamas leader Khalil Al-Hayya said the clash showed Hamas fighters were "alert and ready with their fingers on the trigger".